'Blue Exorcist' Season 3 Will Have Rin Fighting The Illuminati And An ExWire Traitor

 Why would anyone spy for demons?
 It turns out this person takes secret pleasure from deceiving friends and family.
 The people in this person’s life have pushed high expectations, generating hatred in this traitor in return.
 This deception culminates in the kidnapping of a fellow ExWire when Lucifer attacks the True Cross Academy and the traitor leaves with them.

 The Blue Exorcist: Illuminati Saga should end with Rin and his friend invading an Illuminati base located within the Inari apartments in Kyoto, Japan.
-Rin is trying to rescue a kidnapped friend but must fight through rooms filled with failed demonic experiments.
+Rin is trying to rescue a kidnapped friend, but must fight through rooms filled with failed demonic experiments.
 Everyone becomes separated.
 Yukio is tempted by Lucifer in person.
-Something bad happens to Shura Kirigakure aka Boobzilla.
+Something bad happens to Shura Kirigakure, aka Boobzilla.
 You name it, this story gets exciting.

 How will the third season end?
 Let’s just leave the ending for the Illuminati Saga’s finale episode a surprise, shall we?